MetOs-UiO/info_links_etc/guides_and_docs/virt_env_Fram_with_VScode.md

 You should now see `.venv` in your home directory.
 Please don't rename the virtual environment.
 It should be called `.venv`!

-If you instead want to have the virtual environment to be within your project, you can also follow the VS code instructions on [How to manually specify an interpreter](https://code.visualstudio.com/docs/python/environments#_manually-specify-an-interpreter).
+If you instead want to have the virtual environment within your project, you can also follow the VS code instructions on [How to manually specify an interpreter](https://code.visualstudio.com/docs/python/environments#_manually-specify-an-interpreter).

 To install packages in your virtual environment, you have to activate the environment.
 ```